What is the Illinois Green Schools Project?

 -

-Share your project outcomes with the IGSP Cohort during our Virtual Celebration Event.
+Share your project outcomes with the IGSP Cohort and broader sustainability community during our Virtual Illinois Green Schools Celebration.
 We'll recognize schools across each project stage, celebrate achievements with an awards ceremony, and help schools consider sustainability next steps.

 School Registration Period